How 3 Words from Aristotle Can Help Your Story

 Plot is the structure that brings everything together in a way that makes sense, drives the story, and results in an engaging read.
 Let’s plot our plots.

 Your cast of characters fills certain roles in the plot to bring forth an engaging story.
-Let’s talk about your protagonist, antagonist, sidekicks, and more!
+Time to talk about your protagonist, antagonist, sidekicks, and more!

 Characters populate our stories but what does it mean to write a character-building story?
 How do you help build character without preaching at your audience?